DigiNode-Tools/DigiByte-DigiFacts-Wordpress-Plugin/digibyte-digifacts/readme.txt

 ## How this works

-* The current set of DigiFacts are retrieved from the remote web service (digifacts.digibyte.help) and cached on the Wordpress server once per hour
+* The current set of DigiFacts are retrieved from the remote web service (https://digifacts.diginode.tools) and cached on the Wordpress server once per hour
 * When a user visits the Wordpress site, the current set of DigiFacts are cached in the browser's local storage for 60 minutes.
 A random DigiFact is displayed.
 * Every 60 seconds the DigiFact displayed on the screen is refreshed with another random one.
 * If more than 60 minutes have passed, new DigiFacts are fetched via an AJAX call to the web server.